Healthy relationship advice can be hard to come by, even less expert advice for relationships.

-I know... the latter is a harsh one, particularly if you are already feeling vulnerable.
-However, you have no control over your partner - you really can only change yourself!
+I know... the latter is a harsh one, particularly if you're already feeling vulnerable.
+However, you've no control over your partner - you really can only change yourself!
 Taking personal responsibility is one of the best ways to save a marriage or long-term relationship.
-In fact, it can be so healing of any relationship.
+In fact, it's healing for any relationship.

-Say something positive about your partner's accomplishments: whether it was cooking dinner, attending or speaking a meeting, dealing with a fractious child, getting promotion, doing anything at all for the first time or sailing around the world.
+Make a habit of commenting positively on your partner's accomplishments.
+It matters not whether it was cooking dinner, attending or speaking a meeting, dealing with a fractious child, getting promotion, doing anything at all for the first time or sailing around the world.
 Again be very specific about what you noticed or admired.

 Go ahead and compliment your spouse about:

-This really helps you to focus on all the positive aspects in your relationship rather than the problems you're experiencing and so avoid a divorce or breakup.
+This really helps you to refocus on all the positive aspects of your relationship rather than the problems you're experiencing and so avoid a divorce or breakup.

 These all very easy to do ways to save a marriage or long-term relationship.